Abbreviation at End of Sentence

 Correct: To cite an edited book, use the abbreviation ed. or eds. in parentheses: M. Dash (ed.).

-However, if the abbreviation is part of a sentence entirely contained within parentheses, don’t add another period after the closing parenthesis.
+But if the sentence with the abbreviation is entirely enclosed in parentheses, don’t add another period to end the sentence.
 (The sentence has already ended within the parentheses.)

 Examples